 We aim to keep the information we hold accurate, complete and current.
-Please contact us if any of the details you have provided change or if you suspect there is an error in the information we hold.
+Please contact us if any details you have provided change or you suspect there is an error in the information we hold.

 We are committed to keeping your personal information secure.
 We take all reasonable precautions to protect the personal information we hold about you.

-The information and other material on the Burt & Davies website is provided for your assistance and should not be relied on as legal advice or as a substitute for legal advice.
+The information and other material on the Burt & Davies website is provided for your assistance.
+It should not be relied on as legal advice or as a substitute for legal advice.
 The communication of information from this site does not and should not be taken by you to give rise to a Lawyer-Client relationship between you and us or any other party.

-Whilst we will make every effort to keep the information and other material on our website up-to-date, there may be delays, errors or omissions as a result of the rapid changes which occur in many of the practice areas which are the subject matter of our website.
+Every effort is made to keep the information and other material on our website up-to-date.
+However, there may be delays, errors or omissions from time to time.
+This may occur as a result of rapid changes which can occur in many practice areas.

 Information and material we have provided on our website may contain links to other sites.
-Burt & Davies makes no representation or warranty as to the accuracy or any other aspect of the information or material on those sites.
+Burt & Davies makes no representation or warranty as to the accuracy of the information or material on those sites.